gnodev: Your Gno Development Companion

 -node-rpc-listener 127.0.0.1:26657 listening address for GnoLand RPC node

--paths ... additional paths to preload in the form of "gno.land/r/my/realm", separated by commas; glob is supported
+-paths ... additional package paths to preload in the form of "gno.land/r/my/realm", separated by commas

 -txs-file ... load the provided transactions file (refer to the documentation for format)